uwfangz/ud-IdentifyFraudFromEnronEmail/enron_submission_questions.md

 ```
 It seems that the feature, *"fraction_to_poi"*, is the most powerful feature.

 3. What algorithm did you end up using?
 What other one(s) did you try?
-How did model performance differ between algorithms?  [relevant rubric item: ìpick an algorithmî]
+How did model performance differ between algorithms?  [relevant rubric item: ‚Äúpick an algorithm‚Äù]

 I've tried and tested 3 algorithms in total, GaussianNB, DecisionTreeClassifier, and Support Vector Classification (SVC).
 I end up using DecisionTreeClassifier because it has a good balance among accuracy, precision and recall scores.
 GaussianNB is easy to use, but it doesn't have a good accuracy score.
 Although SVC has a fairly good accuracy score (0.92), but I get this message when I try to call its precision score: *"UndefinedMetricWarning: Precision is ill-defined and being set to 0.0 due to no predicted samples."* Calling the predicted values and actual test values, I've found that there's no True Positives.
 Therefore, I decide not to use the algorithm.
 DecisionTreeClassifier also gives me an accuracy score of 0.92; and I can tune its precision and recall scores to be greater than 0.3.

-4. What does it mean to tune the parameters of an algorithm, and what can happen if you donít do this well?
+4. What does it mean to tune the parameters of an algorithm, and what can happen if you don‚Äôt do this well?
 How did you tune the parameters of your particular algorithm?
 What parameters did you tune?
-(Some algorithms do not have parameters that you need to tune -- if this is the case for the one you picked, identify and briefly explain how you would have done it for the model that was not your final choice or a different model that does utilize parameter tuning, e.g. a decision tree classifier).  [relevant rubric items: ìdiscuss parameter tuningî, ìtune the algorithmî]
+(Some algorithms do not have parameters that you need to tune -- if this is the case for the one you picked, identify and briefly explain how you would have done it for the model that was not your final choice or a different model that does utilize parameter tuning, e.g. a decision tree classifier).  [relevant rubric items: ‚Äúdiscuss parameter tuning‚Äù, ‚Äútune the algorithm‚Äù]

 Tuning the parameters of an algorithm can bring out the best performance of an algorithm.
 For example, I use the DecisionTreeClassifier as my classifier.
 The parameters of the classifier, *"min_samples_split"* and *"random_state"*, can influence the accuracy score of the algorithm.
 To have the best estimator, I've used *"GridSearchCV"* to tune the parameters in my algorithm.
 The best estimator I found is when the 2 parameters are: *min_samples_split=3*, *random_state=10*.